absolute-quantum/cats-blender-plugin/README.md

   - Added separate buttons to enable and disable the Full Body tracking fix
   - Added Duplicate Bones button
   - Improved Export button warnings
+- **Translations**:
+  - Locally stored Google Translations no longer get deleted after 30 day
+  - Added a button to the settings menu to manually delete all local Google translations
 - **Visemes**:
   - Selecting the "Basis" shapekey is no longer allowed
 - **Shapekeys**: